-The Agency has specified in its Guidance on the application of REMIT that 'for further guidance on general definitions stipulated in Article 2 of REMIT (e.g. final customer, consumption etc.) reference is made to the relevant definitions in the Third Energy Package legislation.
-Pursuant to Article 2(7) of Directive 2009/73/EC, 'supply' means expired on 31 December 2017.
-The No-action letter is available here: https://www.acer.europa.eu/remit-documents/guidance-remit-application.
+The Agency has specified in its Guidance on the application of REMIT that 'for further guidance on general definitions stipulated in Article 2 of REMIT (e.g. final customer, consumption etc.) reference is made to the relevant definitions in the Third Energy Package legislation27.
+Pursuant to Article 2(7) of Directive 2009/73/EC, 'supply' means

-Directive 2009/72/EC of the European Parliament and of the Council of 13 July 2009 concerning common rules for the internal market in electricity, repealed by Directive (EU) 2019/944 of the European Parliament and of the sale, including resale, of natural gas, including LNG, to customers.
+27 Directive 2009/72/EC of the European Parliament and of the Council of 13 July 2009 concerning common rules for the internal market in electricity, repealed by Directive (EU) 2019/944 of the European Parliament and of the Council of 5 June 2019 as of 21 December 2020; Directive 2009/73/EC of the European Parliament and of the Council of 13 July 2009 concerning common rules for the internal market in natural gas; Regulation (EC) No the sale, including resale, of natural gas, including LNG, to customers.
 Accordingly, it is without doubt that contracts for the supply of LNG, where delivery is in the Union, are wholesale energy contracts pursuant to Article 2(4)(a) of REMIT.